What Does Irish Cream Taste Like?

 That said, people commonly use the term Irish Coffee to mean coffee that has a shot of alcohol.
 So, while not technically Irish Coffee, putting Irish cream in a cup of coffee is fairly popular.

-Related Posts What Does Elephant Taste Like?
+Related Posts What Does Matcha Taste Like?
+A Comprehensive Guide to Matcha's Flavor Profile

 It functions somewhat like a coffee creamer.
 It helps to both sweeten your coffee and make it creamier.